Our Board of Directors

-Molly is the co-founder, Secretary and Executive Director of Pollen Circles, Inc. She has over 20 years experience working with youth, families and the environment, primarily in and around the Navajo Nation.
+Molly is a co-founder and Executive Director of Pollen Circles, Inc. She has over 20 years experience working with youth, families and the environment, primarily in and around the Navajo Nation.
 She is the mother of three children: two sons and one daughter.

 Her background also includes museum curation, writing, editing, managing foundational grants, performance and fine arts, photography, wilderness skills, and traditional Indigenous knowledge and skills.
-She is a professor and holds a PhD in Sustainability Education/Indigenous Studies, and a M.A. in Adventure Education/Indigenous Studies.
+She is a college professor and holds a PhD in Sustainability Education/Indigenous Studies, and a M.A. in Adventure Education/Indigenous Studies.
 Molly is an alumnus of Prescott College, the University of Arizona, and the Institute of American Indian Arts.